Decathlon 2000 › Search results: Zsolt Kürtösi

 Olympic Games Sydney 2000

 Erki Nool became a national hero in Estonia.
-His Olympic victory is remembered as one of the most dramatic in modern decathlon history
+His Olympic victory is remembered as one of the most dramatic in modern decathlon history.

 Relevancy:20%